Gabriel-p/photpy/old_iraf_scripts/README.md

  deleted.
  1. "standars2" - This file stores the names of the standard stars files, without the '.fit' extension (used by the next script).
- 1. '.coo.*' files are deleted or kept according to the user's choice.
+ 1. '.coo.' files are deleted or kept according to the user's choice.
- 1. One '*.mag.1' file for each image (used by the next script).
+ 1. One '.mag.1' file for each image (used by the next script).